Radio

 | NumericScale | Choosing a point on a defined numerical range. | Horizontal with clearly labelled endpoints. | Ratings, satisfaction scores, Likert-style scales (e.g., “En pitänyt” – “Pidin erittäin paljon”). |

-- Don’t use for multiple selections—use Checkboxes instead.
+- Don’t use for multiple selections — use Checkboxes.

-- Don’t use for binary toggles—use a Switch.
+- Don’t use for an instant on/off UI state — use Switch.

-- Don’t use when the list is long—use Select or Combobox.
+- Don’t use when the list is long or needs searching — use Select or Combobox.

 Content Guidelines